 Project planning takes “know how,” and sometimes it’s helpful to know how a production process works when designing your decorated plastic part.
-Details like when the decoration is applied, how silk screening works, what happens in the injection mold cavity — having at least a basic understanding of all of these processes can help with planning for designs and timelines.
+Details like when the decoration is applied, how silk screening works, what happens in the injection mold cavity — having at least a basic understanding of all of these processes can help with planning for designs, product refreshes and timelines.

 Plus, we enjoy talking about them!

 At Sanwa, we use a silk screen process for printing — similar to how a screen printed shirt is made.
 We have stencils with very small holes that allow ink to pass though.
-A design is “burned” into the screen using an emulsion, and each color or layer gets its own screen (sometimes up to 20 screens).
+A design is “burned” into the screen using an emulsion, and each color or layer gets its own screen.
 The combination of screens creates the completed graphic design.
 This allows us to keep our quality high and ensure proper graphic registration.

 Printing Patent: We have a patented solution for preventing rust or discoloration when using silver inks.
 Standar colors (like white, black, etc.) can be made from basic materials, but metallic colors like silver or gold have to have some metal inside.
 If the edge of a part has silver exposed, over time it could rust.
 At Sanwa, we have a patented process to prevent this.

 Next, we use “high pressure forming” in which heat and pressure are used to bend the printed film without cracking the printed ink or plastic.

 Our patented forming method allows for superior quality and registration.
 With forming, there can be stretching, which could create off-center graphics.
 To address this, we have developed countermeasure methods to produce tolerance parts.
 The forming allows the printed film to form to the injection mold cavity shape.
 This small detail in the process allows for greater quality, the option for edges and corners to be wrapped without resin showing, and can prevent light from leaking out of the non-wrapped areas (like sides edges and corners).Read more about making the most of high-quality molded parts with rounded corners and edges.